pehls/quant_studies/quant_ds_map/1_Intermediate/1. Advanced Statistical Modeling for Finance/1 - Time Series Analysis - ARIMA, GARCH Models.md

 ## A Holistic Approach: The ARIMA-GARCH Combined Model

 We have now established two distinct but complementary modeling frameworks: ARIMA for the conditional mean and GARCH for the conditional variance.
 The ARIMA-GARCH model is not a single, integrated estimation but rather a two-step process that combines these frameworks.
-This decoupling is powerful because it asserts that the process governing the _level_ of returns can be different from the process governing their _risk_.4
+This decoupling is powerful because it asserts that the process governing the _level_ of returns can be different from the process governing their _risk_.

 ### The Two-Step Methodology

-The complete workflow for building a combined ARIMA-GARCH model is as follows 4:
+The complete workflow for building a combined ARIMA-GARCH model is as follows:

 1. **Model the Mean:** Select and fit the best possible ARIMA(p,d,q) model to the stationary returns series.
 The goal is to produce residuals that have no remaining linear autocorrelation.

 2. **Extract Residuals:** Obtain the standardized residuals from the fitted ARIMA model.

 3. **Test for ARCH Effects:** Formally test the _squared_ residuals for autocorrelation using the Ljung-Box test or Engle's ARCH-LM test.
-A significant result confirms the presence of conditional heteroskedasticity (ARCH effects) and justifies proceeding with a GARCH model.4
+A significant result confirms the presence of conditional heteroskedasticity (ARCH effects) and justifies proceeding with a GARCH model.

 4. **Model the Variance:** Select and fit the most appropriate GARCH-family model (e.g., GARCH, GJR-GARCH) to the ARIMA residuals.
 The choice of GARCH model should be guided by tests for asymmetry and information criteria.